 In Spring 2019, I introduced a new course on Politics and Video Games at Marshall University, exploring the power dynamics at play in video games, the video game industry, and gaming culture.
-In addition, I’ve written about the indie hit Papers, Please in Game Studies, and I have a chapter on Governor Elaine Marley from the Monkey Island series featured in Rowman & Littlefield’s 100 Greatest Video Game Characters.
+You can also check out some of my published work on video games here.

-I’m also an amateur game developer in my spare time.
+I’m also an amateur game developer.
 I’ve designed and written for the following titles:

 - Stair Quest

-A retro adventure game that pays homage to the most enchanting, pulse-pounding moments from the early King’s Quest games.
+A retro adventure that pays homage to the most enchanting, pulse-pounding moments from the King’s Quest series.
 It’s an exercise in what the A.V.
 Club described as “frustalgia” — frustration meets nostalgia.

 - Late Last Nite